-The reach of Enterprise Imaging has been extended into two new, medical image-heavy specialties: dentistry and ophthalmology.
-Dental and ophthalmology specialists can view their studies in their familiar sequence, while study-specific, automatic hanging protocols save time and improve efficiency.
+The reach of Enterprise Imaging has been extended into new, medical image-heavy specialties such as dentistry and ophthalmology and pathology.
+Clinical specialists can view their studies in their familiar sequence, while study-specific, automatic hanging protocols save time and improve efficiency.